Some

 So how come the offspring of the parents whose

-misdemeanors were dealt with by physical means
+misdemeanors were dealt with by physical means are

-are now running riot?
+now running riot?
 Is this coincidence?
+Perhaps

-Perhaps not.
+not.

-The more modern approach, according to one
+The more modern approach, according to one school

-school guidebook, is to “increase parental
+guidebook, is to “increase parental involvement,

-involvement, suggest one-on-one counseling and
+suggest one-on-one counseling and talking to

-should be done in order to correct that
+in order to correct that behavior”.

 What complete nonsense.
 These kids walk out of